knexguy101/TLS.NET/README.md

 # Base Project
 - https://github.com/zedd3v/mytls#readme (Used the Go base from this project, big shoutout to them)

+# Setup
+- Install this https://github.com/statianzo/Fleck into your project (used for socketing)
+- Make sure the index.exe for Go is in the same folder as your C# .exe
+- If you want to run in .NET Core, reference the base project and change the index.exe in GoHandler.cs to whatever needs to be launched for your platform

 # Features
  - Transfer Custom JA3 tokens via C# Wrapped Go request client
  - Full proxy support (user-pass and ip auth)